exoplatform/exo-documentation/docs/SpaceTemplates.rst

 .. tip:: The ``permissions`` parameter is a list of membership expressions separated by ";" character.
          Example: ``exo.social.space.template.custom.permissions=*:/platform/administrators;*:/platform/web-contributors`` , only members of /platform/administrators and /platform/web-contributors can view ``custom`` template and use it.
-.. tip:: The ``invitees`` parameter is a list of user and space names separated by "," character.
+.. tip:: The ``invitees`` parameter is a  comma-separated list of user and space names.
+         For users, the username is used (as displayed in users management table).
+For spaces you should use the pretty name (as displayed in spaces list)
          Example: ``exo.social.space.template.custom.invitees=userA,space A,userB`` , the users userA, userB and all space A members will be added to the invitees for space having ``custom`` template.
-         The invitees will be added to the users input of the space creation popup.
-The user can remove any entry using the "x" icon.

 -  **SpaceApplication**: